 - 5 Jan Bachelor Drum Major Thomas Osmond to Eliza Ashenden, spinster daughter of Sgt Major Ashenden 73rd Regiment.

-- 20 Jan Bachelor Major John Yeeden Lloyd of the Parish of Elphin, County Roscommon Ireland, to Mary Elizabeth Nesham spinster of the Parish of Antony, County Cornwall, only daughter of Captain C J W Nisham RN of HMS Melville and grand-daughter of Admiral the Rt Hon Thomas Lord Graves..
+- 20 Jan Bachelor Major John Yeeden Lloyd of the Parish of Elphin, County Roscommon Ireland, to Mary Elizabeth Nesham spinster of the Parish of Antony, County Cornwall, only daughter of Captain C J W Nesham RN of HMS Melville and grand-daughter of Admiral the Rt Hon Thomas Lord Graves.

-- 3 Feb Bachelor John Follenns Master of the Band 73rd Regiment, of Worcester, to Jessie Riddle spinster daughter of John and Elizabeth Riddle of Woolwich in the County of Kent.
+- 3 Feb Bachelor John Follenns Master of the Band 73rd Regiment, of Worcester, to Jessie Riddle spinster daughter of the late John and Elizabeth Riddle of Woolwich in the County of Kent.

 - 19 May Bachelor Cpl William Woolley to Anne Egan, widow of Sgt G Egan 73rd Regiment.